Arwal: Language

 The official languages are Hindi and Urdu.
 The regional language spoken here is Magahi.

 Economy

-Economy of the district is totally agriculture Based and this area does not have any presence of any Industry.
+The economy of the district is completely agricultural and does not have any industry.
 Paddy, wheat and maize are the main crops.
 In March 2008 the Bihar government approved the construction of a bridge across the Son River at a cost of Rs.
-9,742 lakhs from Arwal to Sahar in Bhojpur district.
+9,742 lakhs (Rs.
+974,200,000) from Arwal to Sahar in Bhojpur district.
 The economy of Arwal depends on agriculture only.
 Most of the population resides in villages and are farmers.
 The entire district is well irrigated due to the proper arrangement of canals, except area like Kurtha, Vanshi and Karpi.
 There is no existence of any industry or other business centre.